 A water filtration system also will have a certain flow rate, meaning the amount of water the system can filter that is ready to be used at any given time.
 This measurement is typically given in gallons per minute (GPM).

 Some whole-house filtration systems have 7 GPM, while others go up to 15 or 20 GPM.
 A home may require a certain flow rate, so this is worth checking into when looking for the best well water filtration system.
-The home’s flow rate can be checked by collecting and measuring water that comes out of a given faucet in a home.
+The home’s flow rate can be checked by collecting and measuring water from a given faucet in a home.
 Collect full-pressure water from a fixture for 10 seconds in a bucket, and then multiply the number of gallons collected by six to find the fixture’s gallons per minute.

 The average home requires a flow rate of 6 to 12 GPM, depending on the size of the home and how many people live there.
 However, it also can depend on personal preference, based on how fast water needs to be available from the filtration system.